 Employers are taking the reins on rising healthcare costs.
 At an increasing pace, we saw U.S. employers implement different methods of providing quality care for their employees, without breaking the bank.
 More than two-thirds of U.S. employers currently offer wellness programs and 33 percent of large U.S. employers now offer worksite healthcare to their employees.
 As a result, employers are moving the needle on expensive healthcare claims by supporting their employees in their health improvement – and it makes good business sense.
 The Washington Post reports that this approach “can help companies reduce healthcare costs, cut absentee rates, and perhaps attract top talent.”

-Looking back at 2018 and ahead to the New Year, we wanted to share with you the top three healthcare trends we’re seeing across our nationwide network of customers and worksite health centers.
+We want to share with you the top three healthcare trends we’re seeing across our nationwide network of customers and worksite health centers.

 1. Getting ahead of high cost claims